boomernag/activity-challenges/README.md

 This project was developed with an idea of keeping it simple, keeping the challenges and its content in focus.
 Bold titles for the challenges to help them stick out, a cursive title in the navbar for the page to get the "active" feeling.
-Hover-effect on "activat"-button to get the feeling that it is hanging in the air and when user clicks it is showtime.
+Hover-effect on "activate"-button to get the feeling that it is hanging in the air and when user clicks it is showtime.

 ### Typography